dotlang/language/README.md

 1. **Fast**: Performance of the final output should be high.
 Much better than dynamic languages like Python.
 Something like Java.
 2. **Simple**: Easy to learn, read, write and understand.
 Consistent and logical, as much as possible.
 Software development is complex enough.
 Let's keep is as simple as possible and save complexities for when we really need it.
-3. **Powerful**: It should enable developers to handle large and complex softwre projects, with relative ease.
+3. **Powerful**: It should enable developers to handle large and complex softwre projects, with relative ease (even at runtime with hot code reload).

 I know that achieving all of above goals at the same time is something impossible so there will definitely be trade-offs where I will let go of some features to have other (more desirable) features.
 I will remove some features or limit some features in the language where I think it will help achieve above goals.
 One important guideline I use is "convention over configuration" which basically means, I will prefer a set of pre-defined rules over keywords in the language.